 Then I applied my stencil.
 These very large stencils can be found at Modello Designs - a fabulous design store full of amazing ideas.
 The stencils they offer come like a sticker you peel off and only use once.
 For those extra crafty people try making your own stencil out of a thin plastic sheet.

 Next I slather on my alternating color of reddish clay over the stencil, carefully troweling in the direction of the design.
 I only did one layer of clay (debated doing two. but you know my impatience thing) and slowly peeled off the stencil (while it was still damp - that wasn't because of impatience, it was because working with it damp seemed easier.)
 When you peel off the stencil pull it completely flat against working area - do not pull UP!
-I'm a sucker for the "old world" look so I felt it necessary to "age" my art.
-I watered up some earth pigments and used my round stippler brush to age the clay.

 All finished! - just how I wanted it.
 Next I will be finding the perfect place for this on a wall.
 (Can you imagine it above a jetted bathtub on a terra cotta colored clay wall - maybe this is of things to come??)